Wytchwood Review — Cozy Crafting Fairytale

 What Is Wytchwood?

-Part crafting sim, part puzzle adventure, Wytchwood drops you into a storybook world of gothic fables.
+Wytchwood blends crafting sim with puzzle adventure in a storybook world of gothic fables.
 As the witch, you roam cozy biomes, collect peculiar reagents, and brew enchantments to outsmart problems rather than fight.
 Quests unfold as bite-sized tales with clear goals, perfect for short sessions.
 Expect light scavenging, clue-finding, and recipe discovery more than combat.
-This Wytchwood review focuses on that cozy loop: explore → gather → craft → solve → unlock the next tale.
+This Wytchwood review highlights the core loop: explore → gather → craft → solve → unlock the next tale.

 Wytchwood crafting grimoire open with potion ingredients